 - The Groundhog Day Blizzard of 2011

 Tornado activity varies widely during February, with some years seeing a very active month and others seeing few tornadoes.
 The most active February occurred in 2008 when the country had over 140 confirmed tornado reports.
-The least active February occurred in 2010, when only one tornado was reported.
+The least active February occurred in both 1982 and 2010, when only one tornado was reported.
 On average, the United States experiences 29 tornadoes during the month of February.

 February 14 Climate Normals for Lovely U.S. Locations